LaWebcapsule/directus9/docs/reference/system/fields.md

 #### Schema

 "Raw" database information.
 Based on the database vendor used, different information might be returned.
 The following are available for all drivers.
 Note: schema is optional.
-If a field exist in directus_fields, but not in the database, it's an alias commonly used for relational (O2M) or presentation purposes in the Admin App.
+If a field exist in directus9_fields, but not in the database, it's an alias commonly used for relational (O2M) or presentation purposes in the Admin App.

 `name` **string**\